Many beginners think a Leopard Gecko’s habitat is dry and arid with no humidity.

 Using one is a great idea as it allows for an area of high humidity without raising the humidity in the entire enclosure.
 They provide a safe, comfortable area for your lizard to retreat to if they find themselves a little dehydrated, constipated or having trouble shedding.

-Having an area of high humidity is especially important when it comes time to shed.
+Having an area of high humidity is especially important when it comes time for a leopard gecko to shed.

 Low humidity often causes shedding issues and can even cause their shed to get stuck on their body.
 This stuck shed if not properly fixed can be retained over multiple sheds and cause serious damage.
 Severe stuck shed has even been known to cause tail and toe amputation.